Territorial rout: Arizona State blows out rival Arizona 70-7

 The Sun Devils quickly turned it into a laugher.

-Taylor was about six yards deep when he returned the opening kickoff for a touchdown and Arizona State got the ball back at Arizona’s 4-yard line after Gary Brightwell lost the first of his three fumbles.
+Taylor was about six yards deep when he returned the opening kickoff for a touchdown — Lewis said “What is he doing” in the headset — and Arizona State got the ball back at Arizona’s 4-yard line after Gary Brightwell lost the first of his three fumbles.
 Trayanum scored on the next play to put the Sun Devils up 14-0 in less than a minute.

 They kept going.